tn-aixpa/rs-deforestation/docs/howto/elaborate.md

 ## 2. Run

-The function aims at downloading all the deforestation inputs from projet context and perform the complex tax of deforesation elaboration.
+The function aims at downloading all the deforestation inputs from project context and perform the complex task of deforesation elaboration.